XHAKA3456/cosmo_driver/README.md

-# ROS2_CONTROL for Hoverboard Driver based on DiffBot
+# ROS2_CONTROL and Navigation for Hoverboard Driver based on DiffBot
 This is a ros2_control hardware interface implementation for Hoverboard Driver based on ros2_control DiffBot example.

 Find the documentation in [doc/userdoc.rst](doc/userdoc.rst) or on [control.ros.org](https://control.ros.org/master/doc/ros2_control_demos/example_2/doc/userdoc.html).